 was designed to strengthen consumer confidence in New York products and assist farmers so they can take advantage of the growing market demand for locally grown foods that are produced to a higher standard.
 Certified producers are able to use a special New York State seal that indicates the producer adheres to higher standards of food safety and environmental stewardship.

+The program is open to agricultural producers who want to become certified in the NYS Grown & Certified Program.
+Eligible commodities are dairy, eggs, beef, poultry, pork, shellfish, Christmas trees, maple, cut flowers, craft beverage ingredients, wine, spirits, beer and cider.
 Cornell Cooperative Extension offices throughout the six-county Mohawk Valley Region in the New York State Grown & Certified Agricultural Producers Grant Program will provide technical assistance to producers, including assistance with Good Agricultural Practices (GAPs).
 Soil and Water Conservation offices in the six counties will assist grant recipients with Agriculture Environmental Management (AEM).

-For more information or application materials, contact Oneida County at 315-736-3394 ext 124, or firstname.lastname@example.org
+For more information or application materials contact Oneida County at 315-736-3394 ext 104 or 124

 Last updated October 18, 2018